If you have made till the call letter for the interview, half the work is done.

-If you have not much career related achievements, try mentioning some of your personal achievements where you can highlight your social skills like, communication, team work, presentation.
+If you have not many career-related achievements, try mentioning some of your personal achievements where you can highlight your social skills like communication, teamwork, presentation.

-18. What do you rate yourself in handling stress situations a stress and work pressure?
+18. What do you rate yourself in handling situations at stress and work pressure?

 You may be very good and able in handling stress & pressure, just mention them with examples.
 How you handled them, what were your key responsibilities and how you executed.

 Your answer would add stars if you mention cases where you were unable to handle such situations, you even sought expert advice & guidance where from you also learnt lessons, would simply showcase your inclination towards betterment.

 19. What are the 3 most vital things you must report before entering into a hold?

 Expect the further clearance time, the time of arrival at the holding fix and altitude needs to be reported on time.

 20. What does the MSA circle on the approach plate means and mention its use?